Huge plastics plant faces calls for environmental justice, stiff economic headwinds

 The people who live in St. James Parish have waged similar battles before.
 In 1998, the United Church of Christ helped residents fight the Japanese-owned Shintech, which scrapped its efforts to build a polyvinyl chloride plant in Convent.
 In 1993, community leaders thwarted Formosa’s plans to build a wood pulp and rayon plant in Wallace.

 Chasity White, a phlebotomist who works in Baton Rouge, hopes such victories can be repeated.
 She has lived in the Fifth District her entire life, and her home is just across the street from one of the levees that helps hold back the Mississippi.
-She now wonders whether the petrochemical facilities, one of them within walking distance, are to blame for her father’s cancer.
-She’s concerned for her teenage son.
+She wonders whether the petrochemical facilities, one of them within walking distance, are to blame for her father’s cancer.
+She is concerned for her teenage son.

 “The smell when you go by certain industries, you get dizzy, nauseous and your nose starts burning,” she said.
 “I know in my heart of hearts, it hurts to say, that one day eventually I will have to move.”